jeanslack/Videomass/Pages/Startup/Setup.md

 - Videomass_Volumedected.log

-The log files are saved in the Videomass configuration directory which can be opened directly with the appropriate function in the menu bar 'Tools> Log directory'.
+The log files are saved in the Videomass configuration directory which can be opened directly with the appropriate function in the menu bar > Tools > Log directory .
 In each new process the contents of a log file are completely erased and rewritten and contain a report showing errors, warnings and commands.

 -------------------